Art Walks CLT

 Artist Info: @dstnmts

 Story: Long story.
-On the side of the Blind Pig here in NoDa, one of Charlotte’s earliest murals told a bit of NoDa history.
+On the side of the former Blind Pig here in NoDa, one of Charlotte’s earliest murals told a bit of NoDa history.
 The original mural by Rosalie Torres-Weiner was removed in early 2020 for a mural announcing the coming of the Carolina Equity Festival.
 Then COVID.
-So, in 2021, the festival organizers decided to move forward with their mural even though now the festival is scheduled for 2022.
+So, in 2021, the festival organizers decided to move forward with their mural even though now the festival is rescheduled.
 Painted by Dustin Moates and the Southern Tiger Collective, the mural was also sponsored by Hearts Beat as One Foundation.

 Key Formal Elements: